Resume PDF or Word: The Best File Format in 2024

 How to save your resume as a PDF or Word document

-ATS is software that the majority of companies now use to screen your resume.
-The resumes that the ATS identifies as a good match for the position are recommended to the hiring manager.
+ATS is a type of software that the majority of companies use to screen your resume.
+The resumes that the ATS identifies as a good match for the position are then highlighted and recommended to the hiring manager.

-Over 76% of resumes submitted aren't considered, and an incorrect file type may be one of the reasons why.
-Other resumes can be scored poorly by the ATS for lack of keywords, experience mismatch, or complicated formatting.
-Always send a Word or PDF document to ensure that your resume performs well.
+Over 76% of resumes submitted aren’t even considered, and a simple thing, such as an incorrect file type, may be one of the many reasons why.
+Other resumes can be scored poorly by the ATS for a lack of keywords, experience mismatch, or complicated formatting.
+Always send a Word or PDF document to ensure that your resume performs well with ATS.

 Final note: what to name your resume file

-The name that you give to your file is an important factor to consider when sending out your resume.
-Your resume should be named as a combination of your name and “resume.”
+The name that you give to your file is an important factor to consider when sending out any job search documents.
+Your resume should be named as a combination of your name and the word “resume.”

 • ScottBrettResume.doc